All Products

 SELECT * FROM pg_extension WHERE extname = 'plpython3u';

-The following result indicates that the plpython3u extension is successfully installed.
-If no result is returned, the extension is not installed in the public schema of the specified database.
+The following output confirms the extension is installed.
+No output means it is not installed in the public schema.

 oid | extname | extowner | extnamespace | extrelocatable | extversion | extconfig | extcondition